ookraw/commom-substrings-filter/readme.md

   &nbsp; -	scatter (write): map slots are marked free -> occupied suggests <br/>
   &nbsp; -	gather  (read) : map slots are checked free / occupied <br/>

-In the present implementation logical processor 3 is reserved for thread 3, which means that mapping always takes place within the same thread. <br/>
+In the present implementation logical processor 3 is reserved for thread 3, which guaranties that mapping takes place within the same thread. <br/>

 Using three containers (a,b,c), each containing a shingle and the corresponding hash batch, scatter and gather advances stage by stage as illustrated by the example: <br/>